Marc Rosen

 Marc Rosen (born May 12, 1976) is an American film and television producer.

 He has been an executive and producer in film and television at major studios/networks as well as independent companies for 20 years.
 With the recent 2-hour finale of the Wachowski's SENSE8 on Netflix, Rosen has produced or executive produced over 50 hours of film and high-end ($3–$8mn/episode) Scripted Series including THRESHOLD with David Goyer and David Heyman, SENSE8, one of streaming's first original series, with the Wachowskis, and THE AFTER with Chris Carter as one of Amazon's first pilots and series orders.

 Early life

 Before beginning his film career in 1998, Rosen worked on the staff of Senator Dianne Feinstein.
+In 1994, he graduated from The Bishop's School in La Jolla, California.
 In 1998, he graduated with honors from Princeton University with a B.A. in English literature and drama, with a minor in French.
 He continues to be an annual guest lecturer at Princeton University, with his "Hollywood 101" series of talks.